wipplelang/wipple/docs/src/learn/basics.md

 0.1 -- interpreted as number
 ```

-Wipple doesn't store numbers as integers or with floating-point; instead, numbers are stored in base 10 with arbitrary precision.
-This means Wipple has no weird rounding errors!
+Wipple stores numbers in base 10, just like how they are written in source.

 ```wipple
 -- In other languages this would return 0.30000000000000004, in Wipple you get